Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) provides a powerful framework for solving complex control problems~\citep{berner2019dota, degrave2022magnetic}.
-Model-Based Reinforcement Learning (MBRL) addresses sample inefficiency of RL by learning a parametric model of the environment dynamics to generate artificial interaction data for policy learning.
-The literature distinguishes between \textit{``physical'' dynamics models}~\citep{chua2018deep,janner2019mbpo} operating on proprioceptive inputs and \textit{latent dynamics models} operating on high-dimensional image observations~\citep{hafner2019dreamerv1}.
-The Dreamer family~\citep{hafner2019dreamerv1,hafner2020dreamerv2,hafner2023dreamerv3} and subsequent extensions~\citep{hansen2022tdmpc,hansen2023tdmpc2} have established latent dynamics models as the state of the art in vision-based MBRL.
-Despite newer and more complex architectures~\citep{robine2023twm, zhou2024dino}, the lightweight Recurrent State Space Model (\textit{RSSM})~\citep{hafner2019planet} remains a strong and computationally efficient baseline, particularly in resource-constrained settings.
-Epistemic uncertainty quantification is a widely adopted component of many MBRL approaches.
-It is commonly used to mitigate model exploitation~\citep{yu2020mopo,frauenknecht2024macura,frauenknecht2025infoprop}, to guide curiosity~\citep{sekar2020plan2explore}, or to promote caution~\citep{seo2025unisafe}.
-While epistemic uncertainty is well understood for physical dynamics models, similar arguments are often transferred to latent dynamics models without careful analysis~\citep{wang2020dmve,zhu2020bird,filos2022modelvalueinconsistency,seyde2020love,seo2025unisafe}.
+Reinforcement Learning (RL) provides a powerful framework for solving complex control problems~\citep{berner2019dota,degrave2022magnetic}.
+Model-Based Reinforcement Learning (MBRL) addresses the sample inefficiency of standard RL by learning a parametric model of the environment dynamics to generate artificial interaction data for policy learning.
+Within the MBRL literature, we distinguish between \textit{proprioceptive dynamics models}~\citep{chua2018deep}, which operate on proprioceptive inputs, and \textit{latent dynamics models}, which typically learn compact state representations from high-dimensional image observations~\citep{finn2017deep,ha2018world}.
+Among latent approaches, Dreamer~\citep{hafner2019dreamerv1,hafner2020dreamerv2,hafner2023dreamerv3} has established the Recurrent State Space Model (RSSM)~\citep{hafner2019planet} as a dominant architecture for vision-based MBRL.
+While alternative latent dynamics have been proposed~\citep{hansen2023tdmpc2,zhou2024dino,assran2025v}, RSSMs remain a widely employed and computationally efficient baseline.

-To the best of our knowledge, this work provides the first systematic analysis of epistemic uncertainty quantification in latent dynamics models and identifies several key limitations.

-Specifically, we present the following empirical findings (illustratively shown in Fig.~\ref{fig:teaser}):\pleasenobreakpar \begin{enumerate}[label=\textit{(\roman*)}] \item Latent rollouts of commonly used \textit{RSSM} models~\citep{hafner2019planet} can exhibit an attractor behavior, where transitions are biased toward well-represented regions, which is not necessarily consistent with true environment dynamics. \item The attractor behavior can mask discrepancies between latent and environment dynamics, causing epistemic uncertainty estimates to fail at detection model errors. \item Because attractor regions often coincide with high-reward states, latent rollouts exhibit a systematic overestimation bias in predicted rewards. \end{enumerate}